Version-Control Systems for Linux

 Arch (link)

-Arch is an advanced SCM specification with multiple, independent but compatible implementations, and several descendants/offshoots.
+Arch is an advanced VCS specification with multiple, independent but compatible implementations, and several descendants/offshoots.
 Arch is widely considered more ambitious than Subversion, mainly on account of its support for decentralised repositories: In Arch, any branch or developer's private work area can be treated as a repository of its own, with a global name space for developers, repositories, and branches, which you then periodically merge with a central repository.

 Please see also the individual entries for the several implementations and offshoots of this specification: ArX, Barch, Bazaar 1.x, Bazaar, Eva, GNU Arch/tla, Larch.